 - Plot: How did your subject find out this product or service?
 What was the process like using or integrating the product/service?
 What did they discover about it after purchase that surprised them?
 What is their most useful feature?
 How did it solve their challenges?

 - Theme: How does their story align with the brand promise?
 How did their choice to use this product or service change their life for the better?
 Why would they recommend it to others?
 What advice can they give others who may be considering it?

-You can use these elements to create a rough list of questions, then re-order them so they will progress in the most natural way possible.
+You can use these elements to create a rough list of questions, then re-order them so that during the interview they will progress in the most natural way possible.

 Keep your questions open-ended.

 Rather than asking a closed-ended questions like: “Did you enjoy your experience?”, ask open-ended questions like: “Why did you enjoy your experience?”.
 Open ended questions usually start with the word “How, Why or In what way?
 Based on the story elements above, make a list of open ended questions that will prompt in-depth and well explained responses.

 The most important benefit of open-ended questions is that they allow you to find more than you anticipate: people may share motivations that you didn’t expect and mention behaviors and concerns that you knew nothing about.
 When you ask people to explain things to you, they often reveal surprising mental models, problem-solving strategies, hopes, fears, and much more. – Open-Ended vs. Closed-Ended Questions in User Research – Susan Farrell

 Make sure your subject is comfortable and familiar with the process.
 Thank them for taking time out of their day.
 Inform them that the interview will be edited, and that you will personally make sure they look and sound their best in the final video.

 Because the video will be edited, let your subject know that they are free to make mistakes, restart a statement, cough, sneeze, scratch, or pause to think.
 Let them know they are free to break from the interview at any time to collect their thoughts, go to the restroom, or take a drink of water.